Caucasian salamander: Evolution

 In spite of external similarity with Luschan's salamander (protuberance on the tail), molecular data suggest the closest relative of M. caucasica is the gold-striped salamander (Chioglossa lusitanica) from the north-western Iberian Peninsula.
 Separation from the sister taxon happened about 15 million years ago.
 A palaeontological species M. caucasica was found from the lower Pliocene of the Polish Carpathians, the fact suggesting a broader distribution of the species before the Ice Age.
 Within the current range of the species, two evolutionary lineages are fully separated since the Pliocene: one from the Black Sea Basin, and another from Borjomi Gorge in Central Georgia, in spite of the absence of clear natural boundaries between these two areas.

 Threats

-The salamander hardly has important natural enemies.
+The salamander has few important natural enemies.
 The most important factor affecting it is habitat loss, caused by extensive logging in Georgia and construction works in Turkey.
 Large parts of the habitat of the salamander are not covered by any kind of protected areas.